 Here are the steps to fix the Error:

-.
-Copy the Flutter installation path. - Open Android Studio,
+2. Write which flutter.
+Copy the Flutter installation path.

-- In Dart SDK Path, enter the previously copied path and replace the
+5. In Dart SDK Path, enter the previously copied path and replace the flutter in the end with cache/dart-sdk.
+So it should look something like this /Users/pinkeshdarji/Data/Development/flutter/bin/cache/dart-sdk

 Update dart sdk